Time seems to go slower on a Scottish Island and this tour will let you experience this for yourself.

 In Oban you will find a great choice of seafood restaurants and we would recommend that you spend the night here, but you could aim to take an evening ferry to Mull.

-The guide also gives information for taking a half day trip from Oban to the Isle of Kerrera where you can enjoy an easy walk to the hauntingly moody Gylen Castle.
+- Kerrera where you can enjoy an easy half day walk to the hauntingly moody Gylen Castle,

 Driving Distance ~50 miles + 30 min ferry crossing

 Stopover in Oban Area OR take a late ferry to the Isle of Mull